Mortafix/streamlit-mongo/README.md

 # Streamlit MongoDB Connector

 This repository contains the source code for a MongoDB connector developed for the [Streamlit Connections Hackathon](https://discuss.streamlit.io/t/connections-hackathon).
-The goal of this project is to showcase how to leverage the power of Streamlit's new `st.experimental_connection` feature to connect Streamlit applications with MongoDB databases, and use this connection in practical applications.
+The goal of this project is to showcase how to leverage the power of Streamlit's new `st.connection` feature to connect Streamlit applications with MongoDB databases, and use this connection in practical applications.

 ## Overview